Usage

 Using the fsbackup web interface to monitor backups, browse snapshots, and run jobs.

-The fsbackup web UI is a FastAPI + HTMX interface that runs inside the Docker container alongside the backup scripts.
+The fsbackup web UI is a FastAPI + HTMX interface that runs as fsbackup-web.service on the backup server.

 Accessing the UI